vishvAsa/AgamaH/AryaH/hinduism/bases/books/articles/jayanta_on_non-vedic-text-validity/1_Introductory_study/1_2_Introductory_study_Jayanta_between_nyAya_and_m.md

 In an article appeared on *Nature * in 2007, Dan Jones questions Kass’ approach by asking whether disgust “plays a constructive, or viscerally reactionary role” \(Jones 2007\).

-28Many insightful remarks on this topic can be found also in Kataoka 2011b, pp. 494-6.
+[^28]: Many insightful remarks on this topic can be found also in Kataoka 2011b, pp. 494-6.

 18